ISABELLAKORDEI/MyfirstWebsite/README.md

 # MyfirstWebsite
-This is basically my first attempt in build a website from scratch with HTML,CSS and PHP
+This is basically my first attempt to build a website from scratch with HTML,CSS and PHP